 Using surveys and other methods for collecting data, it’s important to understand where your employees experience distress the most and how they currently deal with the issue.

 Once you have a baseline for your employees and their well-being, it is important to build a wellness program that directly addresses their issues and areas of concern.

-Fixing nurse burnout is an organization-wide endeavor that starts with gathering the right information.
+Reducing nurse burnout is an organization-wide endeavor that starts with gathering the right information.
 When you have the opportunity to identify burnout symptoms and understand how they relate to the nurses' well-being, you can take the right approach towards correcting the issue.
 It takes time to create a well-being plan for your

 Join the hundreds of organizations using the Well-Being Index to assess and monitor the well-being of their organization.
-Invented by the Mayo Clinic, the Well-Being Index:
+Invented by Mayo Clinic, the Well-Being Index: